Trae tha Truth: Controversy

-Trae Tha Truth hosted the second annual Trae Day in July 2009, near Texas Southern University.
+Trae Tha Truth hosted the second annual Trae Day in July 22, 2009, near Texas Southern University.
 After the event had ended, eight people, ranging in age from 14 to 21, were shot near a parking garage located on the Texas Southern University campus.
+One of several people charged with shooting into the crowd was Sauce Walka.
 When he explained to the morning crew at radio station KBXX "97.9 The Box" that he did not condone the shooting, he was accused by one of the personalities of being responsible for the violence per the lyrical content.
 When Trae Tha Truth retaliated against her on a mixtape, KBXX banned Trae Tha Truth's music and contributed music from the station and ordered their personalities not to play his music.
-It caused backlash in the music community as several DJs at KBXX were terminated from their positions due to playing songs that featured Trae.
-Due to his inability and hindrance from being able to promote his music in Houston as a result, Trae filed a lawsuit against KBXX early in 2010 citing damages to his career.
+It caused backlash in the music community, as several DJs at KBXX were terminated from their positions due to playing songs that featured Trae.
+Due to his inability and hindrance from being able to promote his music in Houston as a result, Trae filed a lawsuit against KBXX early in 2010, citing damages to his career.

-On July 15, 2020, Trae among 87 people were arrested in Breonna Taylor protest in Louisville, Kentucky; he was among two rappers alongside YBN Cordae in a protest to be arrested.
+On July 15, 2020, Trae was among 87 people arrested in a Breonna Taylor protest in Louisville, Kentucky.

 On September 2, 2022, a viral video obtained by TMZ, shows Trae attacking Z-Ro with the rest of his crew, during 50 Cent’s TYCOON weekend.
-This comes after Trae denied on his Instagram page following the altercation and previous footage that went viral, that Z-Ro was not outnumbered in the fight.

 Shooting

-On June 20, 2012, Trae tha Truth was shot in the shoulder following a performance at an afterhours club located at 9850 Westpark Drive, Houston, TX.
+On June 20, 2012, at about 3am, Trae tha Truth was shot in the shoulder following a performance at an afterhours club located at 9850 Westpark Drive in Houston.
 His friend, Carlos Durell "Dinky D" Dorsey, died at the scene along with 30-year-old Erica Rochelle Dotson and the intended target, Coy "Poppa C" Thompson (not related to Trae).
+A man named Willie Wilkins was also wounded.
 There were around 20 gunshots fired.
 In a December 2012 interview with MTV, Trae said that he had been left lying and bleeding at the hospital for hours after being brought in.
 He went on to say that he "didn't get no bandage, I ain't get no stitches, they didn't take the bullet out, none of that."

-On July 4, 2012, it was reported that a suspect, Feanyichi Ezekwesi Uvukansi, had been arrested and charged with capital murder for the shooting.
+On July 4, 2012, it was reported that a suspect, 24-year-old Feanyichi Ezekwesi Uvukansi, had been arrested and charged with capital murder for the shooting.
 He was later convicted of capital murder and sentenced to life without parole.

-On November 25, 2013, Trae released a mixtape titled I Am King, as a tribute to Dominic "Money Clip D" Brown.
+On November 25, 2013, Trae released a mixtape titled I Am King as a tribute to Dominic "Money Clip D" Brown.

 On January 18, 2017, Trae uploaded a video to Instagram showing himself pushing the bullet out of his shoulder.